Types of Butterflies

 Swallowtail Butterflies (Papilionidae)

 - Eastern Tiger Swallowtail: Found across eastern North America.
-Males are yellow with black stripes, while females can be either yellow or black.
+Males are yellow with black tiger stripes; females can be either yellow or a striking dark form.

 Nymphalidae (Brush-footed Butterflies)

-- Monarch Butterfly: Recognized by their bright orange wings with black and white spots.
-Famous for their long migration from North America to central Mexico.
+- Monarch Butterfly: Bright orange wings with black and white spots.
+Famous for their long migration from North America to central Mexico — one of the most studied insect migrations in biology.

 - Painted Lady: Found on every continent except Antarctica.
-Known for their global migrations and vibrant orange and brown coloration.
+Orange and brown with global migration patterns that cover thousands of miles across multiple generations.

 Lycaenidae (Gossamer-winged Butterflies)

-Gossamer-winged butterflies are small and usually exhibit bright colors.
-This family includes blues, coppers, and hairstreaks, with around 6,000 species globally.
+Gossamer-winged butterflies are small and often display brilliant iridescent colors.
+The family includes blues, coppers, and hairstreaks, with around 6,000 species globally.
+They’re easy to overlook due to their size but reward close attention with some remarkable coloration.

-- Common Blue: Widespread in Europe, Asia, and North America.
-Males have brilliant blue wings, while females are brown with orange spots.
+- Common Blue: Widespread across Europe, Asia, and North America.
+Males have brilliant blue wings; females are brown with orange marginal spots.

-- American Copper: Native to North America.
-Small butterflies with a striking copper-red upper side of their wings.
+- American Copper: Native to North America with a striking copper-red upper wing surface.
+Small but unmistakable when sunlight hits the wings at the right angle.

 Riodinidae (Metalmark Butterflies)

-Metalmark butterflies are named for the metallic spots on their wings.
-There are about 1,500 species, mostly found in the Americas.
+Metalmarks are named for the small metallic spots on their wings.
+About 1,500 species exist, predominantly in the Americas.
+Their wing patterns tend to be intricate and distinctive.

-- Tropical Metalmark: Vividly colored with intricate patterns.
-Typically found in tropical and subtropical regions.
+- Tropical Metalmark: Vivid coloration with complex patterns.
+Found in tropical and subtropical regions of Central and South America.

-- California Metalmark: Found primarily in the western United States.
-Smaller with a unique speckled pattern and metallic sheen.
+- California Metalmark: Found in the western United States with a unique speckled pattern and subtle metallic sheen.

 Pieridae (Whites and Sulphurs)